inmemori/docs/README.md

 <br/>

 This API consist of a single endpoint `/pages` which only accepts `json` as content type.
+Each partner is given a JWT ApiKey that needs to be passed at page creation.

 ### Identification